 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade

-Serbia is located in the heart of Southeast Europe (SEE), at the crossroads of Europe, Middle East, and Africa.
-The SEE region is home to emerging markets of varying size, all of which have economic development plans focused on bringing their legal, labor and tax codes; educational and medical systems; energy, transportation, and telecommunications infrastructures; and security/defense frameworks up to European standards.
-Combined, Bulgaria, Romania, Serbia, Croatia, Hungary, North Macedonia, Moldova, Montenegro, Bosnia and Herzegovina, and Slovenia represent a market the size of Texas, with 60 million inhabitants and a GDP of around USD500 billion.
+Serbia is located in the heart of Southeast Europe (SEE), specifically the Western Balkans, the crossroads of Europe, Middle East, and Africa.
+The Western Balkans region is home to emerging markets of varying size, all of which have economic development plans focused on bringing their legal, labor and tax codes; educational and medical systems; energy, transportation, and telecommunications infrastructures; and security/defense frameworks up to European Union standards.

 Despite its relatively small size, Serbia’s emerging economy represents significant opportunities for exports and investments across a wide range of sectors, particularly infrastructure, ICT, healthcare, agribusiness, energy, and environmental technologies.
-While certain segments remain highly price sensitive, rising prosperity among business and government presents a window in which they can afford Western brands of high quality, to modernize and focus on purchases with the best return on investment.
-Key challenges remain in public procurement, bureaucratic burden, corruption, and inefficient commercial courts.
+While certain segments remain highly price sensitive, rising prosperity presents an opportunity for business and government to procure Western brands of high quality.
+Key challenges remain in public procurement, bureaucratic processes, corruption, and inefficient commercial courts.
 However, the market is ripe for new U.S. products, which are viewed positively for their value, quality, and price.